achanda/configmap-sync-operator/README.md

 # ConfigMap Sync Operator

-A Kubernetes operator that synchronizes ConfigMaps with external API sources using customizable templates.
+A Kubernetes operator that synchronizes ConfigMaps with external API sources using customizable templates and secure authentication.

 ## Description

 The ConfigMap Sync Operator is designed to automate the process of keeping Kubernetes ConfigMaps in sync with external data sources.
 It periodically polls external APIs, transforms the data using Go templates, and updates target ConfigMaps accordingly.
 This is particularly useful for scenarios where configuration data is maintained outside the Kubernetes cluster but needs to be available to applications running within the cluster.

+### Key Features

+- **Secure Authentication**: Support for Basic and Bearer token authentication with secure secret references
+- **Flexible API Integration**: Configure HTTP method, headers, and polling intervals
+- **Powerful Data Transformation**: Extract and transform API data using JSONPath and Go templates
+- **Automatic Deployment Updates**: Trigger rolling restarts of deployments when ConfigMaps change
+- **Configurable Update Strategies**: Choose between patch or replace strategies for ConfigMap updates

 ## Getting Started